Dhruv-099/Tetris/README.md

 # Tetris
 # This is Tetris made in python using pygame.
-# the file will be updated till it is good
+# The file will be updated till it is good